S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-empiricism">Empiricism (principle)</dt>
-<dd>**Test all assumptions you rely on, through experiments and continuous revision**, so that you learn fast, make sense of things and navigate complexity as effectively as you can.</dd>
+<dd>**Test all assumptions you rely on through experiments and continuous revision**, so that you learn fast, make sense of things and navigate complexity as effectively as you can.</dd>

 <dt id="entry-equivalence">Equivalence (principle)</dt>